Regulators, HTAs and payers

 - ADAPT-SMART is creating a multi-stakeholder platform for discussions on ‘medicines adaptive pathways to patients’ (MAPPs).

 Many more projects are developing tools and methods with a potential regulatory impact, such as tests and measures to evaluate medicines safety or efficacy, or alternative clinical trial designs.
 The involvement of organisations like regulators, HTA bodies and payers is essential to ensure these project outputs meet the required standards and are good enough to be taken up and used in drug development.
 For this reason, we encourage all projects to seek regulatory/HTA/payer engagement as early as possible.
+Detailed guidance on opportunities for interaction with regulators can be found in the 'Documents for projects' section of this page.

 The benefits of collaboration